Tahoe Regional Planning Agency

-The Tahoe Regional Planning Agency (TRPA) was formed in 1969 through a bi-state compact between California and Nevada which was ratified by the U.S. Congress.
-The agency is mandated to protect the environment of the Lake Tahoe basin through land-use regulations and is one of only a few watershed-based regulatory agencies in the United States.
+The Tahoe Regional Planning Agency (TRPA) was formed in 1969 through a bi-state compact between California and Nevada, which the U.S. Congress ratified.
+The agency is mandated to protect the Lake Tahoe basin's environment through land-use regulations.
+It is one of only a few watershed-based regulatory agencies in the United States.

 Mission

-TRPA and its mission are one-of-a-kind and represent an unprecedented attempt to address environmental, economic and cultural values at both regional and local levels.
-The agency is the lead organization responsible for creating and implementing region-wide solutions to protection.
+TRPA and its mission are one-of-a-kind and represent an unprecedented attempt to address environmental, economic, and cultural values at both regional and local levels.
+The agency is the lead organization responsible for creating and implementing region-wide protection solutions.
 The agency is a symbol of environmental responsibility and stewardship and provides a legal means to govern the region.
 TRPA is recognized throughout the world for what it contributes to the science of resource protection.
-Much of the effort put forth is groundbreaking and the problems addressed have no textbook remedies.
-This is in part what makes the agency a lightning rod attracting a wide range of opinions and emotions.
+Much of the effort put forth is groundbreaking, and the problems addressed have no textbook remedies.
+This is, in part, what makes the agency a lightning rod, attracting a wide range of opinions and emotions.

 The TRPA has adopted a three-pronged strategy to restore the environment of Lake Tahoe: